Creation of the antonio saura foundation archives

 Mr Olivier Weber-Caflisch, the artist’s executor, currently heads the foundation.

-Since its creation, the foundation has taken over from the Antonio Saura Estateall of its activities designed to present and promulgate the artist’s work.
+Since its creation, the foundation has taken over from the Antonio Saura Estate all its activities presenting and promulgating the artist’s work.

-The Antonio Saura Estatenevertheless has retained all of the copyrights as well as the moral rights of the artist.
+The Antonio Saura Estate nevertheless retains all of the copyrights as well as the moral rights of the artist.
 The Estate exercises and administers sole power over the artistic property linked to Antonio Saura’s work for the purposes of protecting the name, image, and rights deriving from the person of the artist, as well as everything relating to the defence of the said work and person.

 Within this framework, the foundation is authorised to represent the Antonio Saura Estate.

-The foundation is overseeing publication of the Catalogues raisonnés.
+The foundation oversees publication of the Catalogues raisonnés.
 It also publishes monographs devoted to the work of Antonio Saura.

 1. keeping together and making accessible to the public the archives as well as a significant body of works by Antonio Saura;